Your health care provider will likely be able to diagnose keratosis pilaris just by looking at the affected skin. No testing is needed.

 Preparing for your appointment

-You're likely to start by seeing your family doctor.
-Or he or she may refer you to a specialist in skin diseases (dermatologist).
-You may want to prepare a list of questions to ask your doctor.
+You're likely to start by seeing your health care provider.
+Or you may be referred to a specialist in skin diseases (dermatologist).
+You may want to prepare a list of questions to ask your health care provider.

 For keratosis pilaris, some basic questions include:

 - What are other possible causes for the symptoms?

 - Is this condition likely short lived, or will it last a long time?

 - What is the best course of action?